-10-17-16 - Mr. O'Connell made the following motion:

-(continued) Request that the Administration have available at the time of our next discussion at the Standing Committee or as soon thereafter as feasible the cost impact in connection with its recommendations for Capstone in order to quantify them as part of preparation for the FY18 Budget.

-HOLD the item for January 2017.
+- 10-17-16 Mr. O'Connell made the following motion: - (continued) Request that the Administration have available at the time of our next discussion at the Standing Committee or as soon thereafter as feasible the cost impact in connection with its recommendations for Capstone in order to quantify them as part of preparation for the FY18 Budget.
+On a voice vote, the motion was approved. - HOLD the item for January 2017.